-Am I automatically considered for all bursaries available at Dalhousie?
+Am I automatically considered for all bursaries at Dalhousie?

-Numerous factors affect the amount of the bursary for a particular student.
-Annual budget, the number of applicants, and the relative size of University-determined shortfalls are major factors.
+A number of factors affect the bursary amount a student is awarded.
+Annual bursary budget, the number of eligible applicants, a student's year or study, whether they have dependents, and their demonstated financial need are some of the major factors.
 Financial need is determined by comparing your resources with your expenses.

-The Dalhousie Undergraduate bursaries will be disbursed through Interac e-Transfer to your Dalhousie Email address if you have a Canadian bank account.
+- Through Interac e-Transfer to your Dalhousie Email address to a Canadian bank account.